Skip to main content

 Whether you prefer a familiar roommate or someone with shared interests, the next step is getting to know each other.

-Before agreeing to become roommates (or an FGSH secondary lessee), schedule a meaningful conversation and assess if their preferences and lifestyle match yours.
+Before agreeing to become roommates, schedule a meaningful conversation and assess if their preferences and lifestyle match yours.

 • Discuss lifestyles, study habits, hobbies, daily routines, sleep schedules, and cleanliness practices